apache/twill/src/site/markdown/index.md

 with rich build-in features for common distributed applications needs.
 Whether you are a developer or operating engineer will find Apache Twill helps you greatly reduces the effort in developing and operating your applications on a Hadoop® cluster.

+### Latest Release

+The latest release of Apache Twill is [0.6.0-incubating](releases/0.6.0-incubating.html).
+It comes with a lot of new features and improvements over the previous release.
+Please go to the [release](releases/0.6.0-incubating.html) page to find out more.

 ### Is it Building?